k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 * The order of sub-apps — Chat playground, Observation and Evaluation
 * The app and sub-apps names
-* The active app-id of the Chat Playground — change the *aifusionAppId* according to the IDs that appear in the apps csv file.
+* The active app-id of the Chat Playground — change the *aifusionAppId* according to the IDs that appear in the apps.csv file.

 ```json
 {